SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 #### Setting up Solace JNDI References

-To enable the JMS clients to connect and look up the queue destination required by WebLogic Application Server, there are three JNDI objects required on the Solace message broker:
+To enable the JMS clients to connect and look up the queue destination required by WebLogic Application Server, there are three JNDI objects required on the Solace event broker:

 * A connection factory: JNDI/Sol/CF
   * Note: Ensure `direct-transport` is disabled for JMS persistent messaging.